Want to know one of the easiest ways to generate more revenue fast?

 Sounds simple, right?

 Everyone has a network.
-Whether you have 5,000 subscribers, 500 connections on LinkedIn, or just a spreadsheet with 50 of your clients, I can guarantee that you have people who can benefit from hearing about what you’re up to.
+Whether you have a list of 5,000 people, 500 connections on LinkedIn, or just a spreadsheet with 50 of your clients, I can guarantee that you have people who can benefit from hearing about what you’re up to.

 There’s only one problem.